drodriguez56/lotifyMe/README.md

  -  Change input numbers so it accepts single digits 1 vs 01

- -  Don't accept future draws that are more than a week on the future.
+ -  Accept only valid future dates on the display of calendar depending on lotery

  -  Change title on production app to lotifyme beta